HMR1200 - Electric trowel Vevor - Free user manual and instructions

 8.1 Auxiliary Lifting Tube

 Remove the auxiliary lifting tube located on top of the main handle.
-The tube into the socket located on the opposite side of the gearbox the handle.
-Make sure that the hole in the tube engages with the p socket.
-With one person lifting from the main handle, and another lifting from the auxiliary lifting tube, pick up the machine to move onto a s
+Insert the tube into the socket located on the opposite side of the gearbox from the handle.
+Make sure that the hole in the tube engages with the pin in the socket.
+With one person lifting from the main handle, and another lifting from the auxiliary lifting tube, pick up the machine to move it onto a slab.

 WARNING

-The trowel must be stabilized by the person carrying the operato handle.
-If it is not stabilized properly the handle may swing around and flip the trowel, thus causing damage to the trowel and bodil injury.
+The trowel must be stabilized by the person carrying the operator's handle.
+If it is not stabilized properly, the handle may swing around and flip the trowel, thus causing damage to the trowel and bodily injury.

 8.2 Lifting Bale

 The lift bale is optional on new trowels.
-It provides an optimal lift po moving the trowel.
-Lift bales or forklift can be used to lift a trowel u building with a crane.
+It provides an optimal lift point for moving the trowel.
+Lift bales or forklifts can be used to lift a trowel up a building with a crane.

-Using a crane to move a machine with a lift bale is highly recommend and is perfectly safe for the machine.
-Extra care should be taken with lifting the machine off the ground, though.
-Serious damage to the main or personal injury could be caused by dropping a trowel.
+Using a crane to move a machine with a lift bale is highly recommended and is perfectly safe for the machine.
+Extra care should be taken when lifting the machine off the ground, though.
+Serious damage to the machine or personal injury could be caused by dropping a trowel.

 DO NOT use your trowel until this section is thoroughly understood.